mmislam101/SimpleBarChart/README.md

 SimpleBarChart
 ==============

-A simple animated bar chart class
+A simple animated vertical bar chart class.

+It's in the same design pattern as UITableViews.
+Using the SimpleBarChart's datasource, delegates, and properties you can create a simple animated vertical bar graph.